datacarpentry/shell-genomics/_episodes/04-redirection.md

 ~~~
 {: .bash}

 Let's write a for loop to show us the first two lines of the fastq files we downloaded earlier.
-You will notice shell prompt changes from `$` to `>` and back again as we were typing in our loop.
+You will notice the shell prompt changes from `$` to `>` and back again as we were typing in our loop.
 The second prompt, `>`, is different to remind us that we haven’t finished typing a complete command yet.
 A semicolon, `;`, can be used to separate two commands written on a single line.

 ~~~
 $ cd ../untrimmed_fastq/